fpfis/vmod-drupal7/README.rst

 INSTALLATION
 ============

-This is an drupal7 skeleton for developing out-of-tree Varnish vmods available from the 3.0 release.
-It implements the "Hello, World!" as a vmod callback.
-Not particularly useful in good hello world tradition,but demonstrates how to get the glue around a vmod working.

 The source tree is based on autotools to configure the building, and does also have the necessary bits in place to do functional unit tests using the varnishtest tool.